raspberrypilearning/getting-started-guide-microbit/en/step_3.md

 ### The MakeCode homepage

 The first screen you are presented with is the MakeCode homepage.
-Here you will find the button to create new projects, and all your existing projects (Once you have made some).
+Here you will find the button to create new projects.

 ![The MakeCode homepage, a banner runs across the top.
 Underneath is the 'New Project' button.
 Finally there is a row of tutorials underneath that.](images/makecode-homepage.png)